topfreegames/khan/docs/API.md

       **cooldownAfterDeny**: Time (in seconds) the player must wait before applying/being invited to a new membership after the last membership application/invite was denied.

       **cooldownAfterDelete**:  Time (in seconds) the player must wait before applying/being invited to a new membership after the last membership application/invite was deleted.

+      **maxPendingInvites**:  Maximum number of pending invites each player can have withstanding.
+Set this value to -1 if your game has no limits on maximum pending invites.

   * Success Response
     * Code: `200`